harvardinformatics/nextflow-workshop/run/index.md

 ## Run nextflow-simple

-In this section, we will be running a small nextflow workflow that converts a list of greetings into separate files of uppercase greetings.
+In this section, we will be running a small nextflow workflow that counts the number of lines and words in a set of text files and creates some summary documents for each sample.
 Navigiate to the `01-nextflow-simple` folder and open the `README.md` file.
 This is what a typical README file for a third-party nextflow workflow might look like.
 It has a description of the inputs and outputs of the pipeline, installation instructions, and usage instructions.

 ??? abstract "Documentation for 01-nextflow-simple"